cccxy-299/so-tad/README.md

 The SO-TAD code and data set warehouse are being improved.
 How to obtain the data set: .
 File size 25.32GB.
-Will uploading it to Google Drive in the future.
+Will upload it to Google Drive in the future.